atomflunder/skillratings/README.md

 - [DWZ (Deutsche Wertungszahl)](https://docs.rs/skillratings/latest/skillratings/dwz/)
 - [Ingo](https://docs.rs/skillratings/latest/skillratings/ingo/)

 Most of these are known from their usage in chess and various other games.
+Click on the documentation for the modules linked above for more information about the specific rating algorithms, and their advantages and disadvantages.

 ## Installation